Qualcomm acquires Ukraine-born Augmented Pixels to beef up AR/VR development capacities

 In February last year, the company announced the completion of a $2mn funding round involving ICU Ventures and VentureBot.
 In total, Augmented Pixels has raised more than $6mn since its inception, according to CrunchBase data.

 The acquisition value was not disclosed, but last year Forbes Ukraine estimated Augmented Pixels at $20-40mn, reports The Kyiv Independent.
-Meanwhile, AIN.UA’s unnamed sources put the deal anywhere between $20mn and $50mn.
+Meanwhile, AIN.UA’s unnamed sources put the deal at anywhere between $20mn and $50mn.

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.